OctopusDeploy/blog/blog/2021-09/octopus-release-2021-q3/index.md

 These filters are useful for specifying the condition in an `#{if}` block.
 They return `true` or `false` depending on the result of the comparison.

-Learn more about variable substitution [comparison filters](https://octopus.com/docs/projects/variables/variable-filters#VariableSubstitutionSyntax-ComparisonFilters) in our documentation, or check out our post [Leveraging Octostache with variable run conditions](https://octopus.com/blog).
+Learn more about variable substitution [comparison filters](https://octopus.com/docs/projects/variables/variable-filters#VariableSubstitutionSyntax-ComparisonFilters) in our documentation, or check out our post [Creating dynamic run conditions with new Octostache filters](https://octopus.com/blog).

 ## Breaking changes